sfounder123/GettingCleaningData/README.md

 <br>5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.</br>

 <br>To run the R script, please follow the following steps in R except step A:
-<br>A. Copy X_Train.txt, X_test.txt data, and features.txt under the source code folder. (“directory” has current folder as the default path)
+<br>A. Copy X_Train.txt, X_test.txt data, and features.txt to the source code folder. (“directory” has current folder as the default path)
 <br>B. setwd to the same directory as this source code
 <br>C. source("run_analysis.R")
 <br>D. run_analysis().
 Be aware the data file has X_[a-zA-Z]{1,}.txt as the regular expression.